webiny/docs.webiny.com/docs/get-started/quick-start.md

 This is a quick start guide which should help you setup Webiny as fast as possible.

-At the end of this guide, you'll have a simple website, that already comes with a couple of default pages to get you started, and an admin interface that will enable you to manage it.
+At the end of this guide, you'll have a simple website, that already comes with a couple of default pages to get you started, and a complete admin interface that will enable you to manage it.
 All of this will be deployed to the AWS Cloud.

 For detailed explanations of concepts and processes, see the [Deep Dive](/docs/deep-dive/project-structure) section of the docs.